nodejs/node/doc/api/process.markdown

 checks on the module's state (like for unit tests).
 The callback takes one argument, the code the process is exiting with.

-This event is only emitted when node exits explicitly by process.exit() or implicitly by the event loop draining.
+This event is only emitted when Node.js exits explicitly by process.exit() or implicitly by the event loop draining.

 Example of listening for `exit`: